Code-Institute-Submissions/Gym-Startup/README.md

 ### User Goals

 * A clear and easy to use site giving a positive user experience
-* A trustworthy and safe place to go, that may have possible existing member tesitmonials
+* A trustworthy and safe place to go, that may have possible existing member testimonials
 * A clear membership plan with pricing information
-* What facilitate are availble with the use of some imagery to show these
+* What facilitate are available with the use of some imagery to show these
 * Where the gym is located with some contact information, some form of contact to show interest in joining the gym
 * Information on child care areas if this is available
-* See what is availble for all family memebers if I were to join
+* See what is available for all family members if I were to join

 ### Returning User